alejo2193/Quantifying_Fairness_in_Spatial_Predictive_Policing_Repository/readme.md

 ```

-* **Notebooks_for_topics:** This folder stores data analysis scripts, experimentation code, and the specific datasets used for the scientific article.
-You will find Jupyter notebooks here that detail the step-by-step process, including data loading, preprocessing, model application, and results analysis.
-These notebooks also serve as examples demonstrating how to use the custom libraries and functionalities developed for this project.
+* **Experiment_Scripts:** This folder contains the experimental scripts using real data from Bogota and Chicago.
+These are primarily Jupyter notebooks (`.ipynb`) located directly within this folder, without subdirectories for cities.

-* **Librerias:** This folder contains the source code for custom libraries and functions developed for the project.
-These modules include code for training predictive models, calculating model fit metrics, and evaluating fairness and performance.
+* **Librerias:** This folder stores the code for custom libraries and functions developed for training models and calculating model fit metrics for fairness and performance.
+These are global libraries used for simulated data, as well as real data from Bogota and Chicago.
+It contains the following subdirectories:

-    A significant part of the code in this folder utilizes and extends the `open_cp` library, originally developed by the **QuantCrime Lab** at the University of Leeds.
-For more detailed information about the base `open_cp` library, please refer to their GitHub repository: [QuantCrime Lab GitHub](https://github.com/QuantCrimAtLeeds/PredictCode).
+    * `fairness_measures/`
+    * `model/`
+    * `predictCode/` (Base code developed by the University of Leeds)
+    * `robust_predict/`

+* **Examples:** This folder contains examples demonstrating how the implemented models work based on simulations.
+These examples are likely provided as Jupyter notebooks or scripts.

-* **DATOS/**: (As described in the previous README) Contains all necessary data to run the scripts, including raw, intermediate, and generated results (predictions, metrics, images).
+* **Data/**: (Renamed from DATOS) Contains all necessary data to run the scripts, including raw, intermediate, and generated results (predictions, metrics, images).
+It is further organized by city.

+* **global_vars.py**: Defines global parameters and configurations used across various notebooks and scripts.

 ## Installation